devstaff-crete/DevStaff-Heraklion/jobs/README.md

 __Be advised that Job Openings older than 3 months will be removed for the sake of keeping current.
 Feel free to repost.__

+## Web Designer at Avra Tours

+We are looking for a graphics designer with a background in web design.
+Good skills in photoshop are required, along with a talent for attractive and user intuitive design for the web and mobile devices.
+Some knowledge of HTML 5, CSS 3 and Javascript will also help boost your application.

+If you are interested, please get in touch with me on the DevStaff slack channel @asholdsworth

+* PubDate: 12/03/2018

 ## Multiple openings at [Memory](https://memory.ai/en/)

 How smart can artificial intelligence make us?